 Don’t be intimidated about starting your own seeds.
 You can plant them directly in the ground once the soil warms up, and as long as you keep them lightly watered until they sprout, there aren’t any other tricks you need to know.

-Try one or two or oven all ten from this list and enjoy the show in your flower garden this summer.
-Once you’ve got your favorites picked out, plan when to get them in the ground with this resource: What Month Should You Start Planting Flowers?
+Try one or two or even all ten from this list and enjoy the show in your flower garden this summer.

 Why this flower?
 Sweet peas shout whimsy and charm.
 They grow as a vine instead of a bushy plant, reaching up to five feet tall.
 Some varieties are bred to be shorter, so keep an eye out for those if you don’t want to trellis them.